edmundeisenberg/transcript2sub/README.md

 #### Video Speed Controls

 In the interest of accelerating the manual time-stamping process, a rudimentary video-speed UX was implemented by a keypress listener attenuated to number keys via a case-switch.  **1-9** correspond to playback-speed coefficients ranging from .5-2.5 X the normal speed, with **3** corresponding to a coefficient of 1.
-Note that the case-switch is only evaluated in the case of `running`, one of the [monitoring variables](#Monitoring-Variables) that is activated upon initial registration.
+Note that the case-switch is only evaluated if `running` has been set to `true`, one of the [monitoring variables](#Monitoring-Variables) that is activated upon initial registration.

 ```
 	// keyboard input event handler case switch